-Xavier Ledogar has worked this 22 hectare domain since he was 12 years old, and took complete control over it in 1997, changing its name from Domaine Grand Lauze to Domaine Ledogar.
-The vineyards here, in the Boutenac terroir near Carcassonne, are spread around the village of Ferrals-les-Corbières.
+Xavier Ledogar has worked this 22-hectare domain since he was 12 years old and took complete control over it in 1997, changing its name from Domaine Grand Lauze to Domaine Ledogar.
+The vineyards in the Boutenac terroir near Carcassonne, are spread around the village of Ferrals-les-Corbières.

-Their 22 hectares of vines, of which there is a spectacular variety, are now treated in a thoroughly new way using these methods.
-But the history is still there, with main vines of Carignan and Grenache being between 60 and 120 years old.
-One of the most celebrated cuvees is La Mariole, made with Carignan vines first planted in 1901.Domaine Ledogar Location
+Their 22 hectares of vines, of which there is a spectacular variety, are now treated in a thoroughly new way by using biodynamic methods.
+But the history still remains with a large proportion of Carignan and Grenache vines being between 60 and 120 years old.
+One of the most celebrated cuvées is La Mariole, made with Carignan vines first planted in 1901.Domaine Ledogar Location